lowRISC/opentitan/hw/ip/spi_device/doc/spi_device.md

 change the values of the above registers !!RXF_ADDR and !!TXF_ADDR.

-Software can configure the timer value !!CFG.timer_v to change the delay between DATA received from SPI interface to be written into the SRAM.
-Value of the field is the number of the core clock cycles that the logic waits for.
-Note that if receiver gathers full SRAM words, 4 bytes, it writes to RX SRAM FIFO regardless of the timer.
+Software can configure the timer value !!CFG.timer_v to change the delay between partial DATA received from SPI interface being written into the SRAM.
+The value of the field is the number of the core clock cycles that the logic waits for.

 {{% section2 Pointers }}

-RX/ TX SRAM FIFO has read and write pointers, !!RXF_PTR and !!TXF_PTR .
+RX / TX SRAM FIFO has read and write pointers, !!RXF_PTR and !!TXF_PTR .
 Those pointers are used to manage circular FIFOs inside the SRAM.
 The pointer width in the register description is 16 bit but the number of valid bits in the pointers depends on the size of the SRAM.